Season Eight of “I’m glad you interrupted”

 You have a small magazine?

-Yes, for fun and inspiration, we create The Daily Interrupter.
-It’s a 1-page zine which you can print at home.
-Here is an issue to give you a taste.
+Yes, for fun and inspiration, we created 9 issues of The Daily Interrupter.
+It was a 1-page zine which you can print at home.
+Below is an issue to give you a taste.

 image